matthewd673/Verdant/README.md

 ## Build Info

-Currently built on `.NET Framework 4.5.2` for compatibility with `MonoGame 3.x`.
+Currently built on `.NET 5.0` for compatibility with `MonoGame 3.x`.

 **For easiest use**
 1. Download the project files from GitHub